chronosss1/pruebaweb/index.md

 It prints the strings s followed by the error corresponding to the value of errno in that moment.
 It does not return anything.

+## perror:

+int scanf(const char * format, char *)
+'La funcion tiene los argumentos simplificados(en la original son varios) hay que decidir si simplificarlo o mantener varios'

+Description:
+It reads from the standard input to the char pointer indicated as 2º argument.
+It returns 0 in success or -1 if not.